schillij95/ThaumatoAnakalyptor/README.md

 - Starting points should be and the very bottom side of the sheet in a z slice trough the scroll.

 ## TODO
-- Multi GPU support for Mask3D inference.
+- Test Multi GPU
+- Test Dockerization

 ## Contribution and Support
 - As this software is in active development, users are encouraged to report any encountered issues.
 I'm happy to help and answer questions.